ConfettiFX/The-Forge/README.md

 3. Tested on iMac with AMD RADEON 560 and 580 GPUs

+# Install
+Run PRE_BUILD.bat to download and unzip the art assets.

 # Unit Tests
 In the moment there are the following unit tests in The Forge: